zammad/zammad-documentation/api-user.rst

 Required permission:

 * admin.user
-* ticket.agent (can not set roles/role_ids and not set groups/group_ids - already assigned attributes will not changed)
+* ticket.agent (can only update customer accounts and not set roles/role_ids and not set groups/group_ids - already assigned attributes will not changed)
-* any (can not set roles/role_ids and not set groups/group_ids - already assigned attributes will not changed)

 Request::